 - Chemistry as a subject is not excessively challenging, but in fact very scoring.

-- Practising sample question papers will give one an understanding into recognizing the frequently asked and important problems.
+- Practising sample question papers will give one an understanding of recognizing the frequently asked and important problems.

-- When answering the problems, try to finish it at a specified time.
+- When answering the problems, try to finish them at a specified time.